Skip to main content

 • Outcome-based programs ∞ These programs require individuals to attain or maintain a specific health outcome to receive a reward.
 Examples include programs that provide an incentive for achieving a target cholesterol level, maintaining a healthy blood pressure, or quitting smoking.

-It is the that are most directly affected by the absence of a clear ADA incentive limit.
+It is the outcome-based programs that are most directly affected by the absence of a clear ADA incentive limit.
 These programs, which have the greatest potential to drive meaningful improvements in employee health, are also the most legally fraught.
 They inherently require the collection and analysis of medical data, and they tie financial rewards to specific physiological states.

 Without clear guidance on how to structure these incentives in a non-coercive way, many employers have deemed them too risky to implement.